santisq/PSCompression/docs/en-US/Expand-GzipArchive.md

 The destination path where to expand the Gzip file.
 The target folder is created if it does not exist.

+> [!NOTE]
-> __NOTE:__ This parameter is Optional, if not used, this cmdlet outputs to the Success Stream.
+> This parameter is Optional, if not used, this cmdlet outputs to the Success Stream.

 ```yaml
 Type: String